 - Example: If you are pushing back on the client’s work, say it directly but in a compassionate way.
 For example, “I would have assumed the revenue assumptions would be lower for x, y, and z reasons.
 Can you talk us through the assumptions underlying your work?
 Would love to learn more.”
 This can be more effective than “How did you get to your results?
 I think they are wrong.”

 A lot of conscious communication goes back to emotional intelligence.
-You can learn more about that here.

 Benefits Of Conscious Communication

 There are many benefits of conscious communication which can help you not only in a professional context but also in a personal context.

 - Communicate more effectively with your counterparts and improve the reception of your ideas.